Fran Oz Muppets

 Add to that the Muppet characters who were transported in black boxes which resembled instrument cases.
 If you didn’t know who the Muppets were, Jones explains, you might have mistaken them for a rock group.

 Even Frank Oz conceded to the confusion.
 “We were just kind of this crazy little band at the time,” he wrote.
 “We were the Muppets, but like an act.”

 This confusion led to an embarrassing incident after a performance in Los Angeles when a stubborn hotel manager refused to give Henson and his crew a room for the night fearing a rock band would trash the place.

-The manger was likely convinced without Henson having to take out one of his “instruments” as proof.
+The manager was likely convinced without Henson having to take out one of his “instruments” as proof.